briano1905/typings/README.md

 - `dark`
 - `olivia` inspired by GMK Olivia by u/msollie
 - `dracula` inspired by GMK Dracula by u/pikku-allu
-- `phantom` inspired by GMK Phantom by yours truly
+- `phantom` inspired by GMK Phantom by u/briano1905
 - `hyperfuse` inspired by GMK HyperFuse origins by BunnyLake
 - `carbon` inspired by SA Carbon by u/spoonyluv47
 - `burgundy` inspired by GMK Burgundy by cocobrais